There is a big difference between having access to an email list, and having permission to send email to that list.

 Maybe: You can send email to your own customers, meaning the people who have employed your agency's recruitment service, but there is a distinct difference between your customer and the job candidates.

-You must a candidate's direct permission; a clear opt-in either verbally or electronically.
+You must receive a candidate's direct permission; a clear opt-in either verbally or electronically.
 A reference to newsletters in their contract or included in the terms of your site does not equal permission to send.

 They are in the member directory of my local business chamber / real estate organization / sports association